U.S. Sports Betting — Where You Can Legally Sports Bet

 Illinois: As of the passing of SB 690 in 2019, Illinois has legal sports betting.
 The first legal bets were taken in March 2020 at Rivers Casino Des Plaines.
 Both mobile and retail sports betting is allowed in Illinois.

-Indiana: Legal mobile and retail sports betting is allowed in Indiana.
+Indiana: Legal mobile and retail sports betting are allowed in Indiana.
 The first retail sportsbooks went live in September 2019, followed by the first online/mobile sportsbooks going live in October 2019.
 Big players such as DraftKings Sportsbook, FanDuel Sportsbook, BetMGM, and Caesars Sportsbook are among the online/mobile operators up and running in Indiana.

 Iowa: Legal sports betting is allowed in Iowa, launching in August 2019.
 Mobile and retail sports betting is allowed.